osrufung/DuplicatedSignatureXcode15IssueDemoProject/README.md

 # Duplicated Signature Issue Reproduction Project

-Since first version of Xcode 15, and even with the latest beta 4, when a project that contains
+Since first version of Xcode 15, and even with the latest beta 4, when a project that contains a reference into a `.xcframework` binaryTarget is archived, the following error appears, blocking the release process:

 ```
 “Lottie.xcframework.signature” couldn’t be copied to “Signatures” because an item with the same name already exists.
 ```

 ## Setup

 - Cocoapods based project
-- Local Swift Package (`libraries` directory)
+- Local Swift Package (`libraries` directory) with a binary example dependency (Lottie, but it could be any other one)
 - Development Pod with a Swift Package Manager local dependency
 - Xcode 15
 - Cocoapods 1.12.1